 Coping with emotional and social effects

 Your family can have emotional and social effects after a diagnosis of ependymoma.
-This may include dealing with a variety of emotions, such as anxiety or anger, or managing stress.
+This may include dealing with a variety of emotions, such as anxiety, sadness, or anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 Patients and their families are encouraged to share their feelings with a member of their health care team.
 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family’s needs.